sifmelcara/pgdl/README.md

 ## Config file

 If you want to access webpage that uses basic authentication, you should at least set *username* attribute in config file.
-(if password is not set, you need to enter password manually when program launch)
+(if password is not set, you will need to enter password manually when you launch the program)

 (~/.pgdl)
 ```bash